 In this case I fear that the applicant, in order to satisfy the dictates of the Virginia Department of Historic Resources, has been led to ignore the substance of the Standards in favor of a misguided and rote attempt to apply them.
-Thus, in the interest of "differentiation," the plan destroys one of the most noted feature of the historic property: placing additions where open space is supposed to be preserved.
+Thus, in the interest of "differentiation," the plan destroys one of the most noted features of the historic property: placing additions where open space is supposed to be preserved.
 In the interest of not discouraging contemporary design, the plan ignores the precept that the "design is compatible with the size, scale, color, material, and character of the property, neighborhood, or environment."
-Since these plans were apparently developed without any consultation with, or notice to, the local community, it is perhaps understandable that the result has been so out of keeping with the tradition of preservation in Alexandria.
-The result is starkly incongruous with both the setting, the existing historic structure, and the community as a whole.
-It is an example of the misuse of the Standards "where the Standards have been mistaken for rules - where ethical reflection has been replaced by bureaucratic fiat, [and] the Standards have ... failed."
+Since these plans were apparently developed

+13 W. Bailey, op cit., p.
+6.

-&lt;sup>14 Morton & Hume, op. cit. (emphasis added).
+14 Morton & Hume, op. cit. (emphasis added).

-&lt;sup>15 Code of Federal Regulations Tit.
+15 Code of Federal Regulations Tit.
 36, Section 68.3(a)(4), (b)(4)(2018).

-&lt;sup>16 Morton, Ethics in Action, op. cit. p.
+16 Morton, Ethics in Action, op. cit. p.
 20.

-&lt;sup>17 Morton & Hume, op. cit. (emphasis added).
+17 Morton & Hume, op. cit. (emphasis added).